Troubleshoot with Kubernetes Views

 To troubleshoot a problem with our cluster, we performed the following steps:

-1. At the top of the navigation panel, we clicked Explore By, selected Kubernetes Service View, then chose the cluster we wanted to explore, and selected the Dashboards Kubernetes - Cluster Overview option on the upper right menu bar.
+New UI.
+In the main Sumo Logic menu, we selected Observability, and then under Infrastructure Monitoring, we selected Kubernetes. - In the upper-left corner of the screen, we selected Kubernetes Service View, then chose the cluster we wanted to explore, and selected the Dashboards Kubernetes - Cluster Overview option on the upper right menu bar.

 The data for our selection displayed in the dashboard panels on the right.